uladzislau-varabei/stylegan-tf2/README.md

 **"A Style-Based Generator Architecture for Generative Adversarial Networks"** (https://arxiv.org/abs/1812.04948) <br>
 The code is based on the official implementation: https://github.com/NVlabs/stylegan.

-*Note:* the code is under active development, so some things have not yet been tested, though when training in *fp32* or *mixed precision* no problems were observed.
 Settings for stabilization for *mixed precision* tricks might need to be improved to stabilize training for various configs and datasets.

 This implementation allows finer control of a training process and model complexity: